shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-custom-deal.md

 To allow deals to serve more creatives, click **Edit** in the Trust Level section and choose one of the following:

 - **Default:** Default setting.
 If selected, this deal uses the existing publisher ad quality buyer trust level.
-- **Allow pending creatives:** If checked, the default setting is used but creatives submitted for Xandr audit in the "pending" state are allowed to serve.
+- **Allow pending creatives:** If checked, the default setting is used but creatives submitted for Microsoft Advertising audit in the
+  "pending" state are allowed to serve.
 Once the audit is complete, the creative uses the default ad quality setting.
 - **Maximum:** If selected, all creatives are allowed to serve for this deal (except for creatives specifically banned; see below).